dfinity/motoko/doc/md/writing-motoko/pattern-matching.md

 ### Enumerated types

-Other programming languages often use a keyword `enum` to introduce enumerations.
-These are impoverished relatives of Motoko’s variant types, as the alternatives are not allowed to carry any payload.
-Correspondingly, in those languages the `switch`-like statements lack the full power of pattern matching.
+Other programming languages often use a keyword `enum` to define discrete enumerations.
+These are poor relations of Motoko’s more general variant types, as the alternatives of an enumeration are not allowed to carry any payload.
+Correspondingly, in those languages the `switch`-like statements used to analyse enum values lack the full power of pattern matching.
 Motoko provides the short-hand syntax, as in `type Weekday = { #mon; #tue; …​ }`, to define basic enumerations for which no payloads are required.

 ### Error handling